What are PFAS?

 • PFOS (perfluoroctanesulfonic acid) and its derivatives since 2009/2010.

 • PFOA (perfluorooctanoic acid), its salts and related compounds, as of 4th July 2020.
 The current list of PFOA and PFOA-related substances is available in the links below.
-Please note that this list is under review and will be updated when more information becomes available.
+Please note that this list is under review at a European level and will be updated when more information becomes available.

 • Time-limited exemptions exist for some specific uses of PFOA including PFOA in fire-fighting foam, photolithography and in semiconductor manufacturing and in invasive and implantable medical devices, until July 2025.
 Further details of the allowed exemptions are provided in the table at the end of this page.
 If availing of an exemption, contact the EPA at pops@epa.ie.